Poland: EU solidarity on migrants, tough love on rule of law

 Some Polish regions have also lost EU money after signing anti-LGBTI declarations.

-"Welcome back to emerging markets," US investment bank JP Morgan wrote in a report to investors last week, referring to increasing instability in eastern Europe following years of relative calm and growth.
+"Welcome back to emerging markets," US investment bank JP Morgan wrote in a report to investors last week, referring to increasing instability in central and eastern Europe.

-Government bond yields have slumped in Hungary, Poland, and Ukraine, while currency volatility and inflation have surged, financial analysts noted.
+Government bond yields have slumped in Hungary, Poland, and Ukraine, while currency volatility and inflation have increased, financial analysts noted.

-"It is difficult to distil the geopolitical tensions from the macroeconomic backdrop ...
-We are probably going to see some rocky times in the region," Lyubka Dushanova, from the US-based consulting firm State Street Global Advisors, told Reuters.
+"It is difficult to distil the geopolitical tensions from the macroeconomic backdrop ... we are probably going to see some rocky times in the region," Lyubka Dushanova, from the US-based consulting firm State Street Global Advisors, told Reuters.